Mjvolk3/Dendron-Template/notes/workspace.tutorial.md

 - An example of this usage is given here [[notebooks/using-my-package.ipynb]].
 - I printed this notebook to a pdf [[notebooks/using-my-package.pdf]] on the notebook page under the triple dot options.
   - This options uses the [Quarto](https://quarto.org/docs/tools/vscode.html) extension by default if installed.
+- You can also export to html within Jupyter, see [[notebooks/using-my-package.html]].

 ## Reproducible Python Environments